This post may contain affiliate links, please see our privacy policy + disclosures for details.

 Ingredients

-- 10 large eggs brought to room temperature
+- 10 large eggs, at room temperature

 - ½ cup heavy cream